1. Lavorazione pre-CNC: Preparation and Design for Computer Prototypes

 - Problem Logging:

-- Record defects (PER ESEMPIO., “Motherboard standoff hole misalignment (0.3mm)”, “Laptop hinge loose after 50 openings”, “Acrylic panel scratch during assembly”) with photos and specific measurements.
+- Record defects (per esempio., “Motherboard standoff hole misalignment (0.3mm)”, “Laptop hinge loose after 50 openings”, “Acrylic panel scratch during assembly”) with photos and specific measurements.

-- Ottimizzazione del design:
+- Ottimizzazione della progettazione:

 - Modify 3D models: Adjust standoff positions, thicken hinge mounting areas, or add chamfers (C1) to acrylic panel edges to reduce scratches.

-- Regenerate CAM programs: Update toolpaths for optimized parts (PER ESEMPIO., adjust port cutout size to fix cable interference).
+- Regenerate CAM programs: Update toolpaths for optimized parts (per esempio., adjust port cutout size to fix cable interference).

 - Rework defective parts: Re-machine misaligned holes, tighten hinge screws, or polish acrylic scratches with 2000-mesh sandpaper.